tldr-pages/tldr/pages/linux/clamav.md

 # clamav

-> Clam AntiVirus is an open source anti-virus.
+> Open-source anti-virus program.
-> Designed especially for e-mail scanning on mail gateways.
+> Designed especially for e-mail scanning on mail gateways, but can be used in other contexts.
 > More information: <https://www.clamav.net>.

 - Update virus definitions: